-- Automations are available to accounts under Plus Plan and above.
+- Automations are available for Premium and Enterprise plans.

 - If you set up a rule to check for multiple conditions, it will require ALL of those conditions to be met.

-- If an email meets the conditions required by two different automation rules, both automation rules are applied on the email one after the other.
-This can happen in any order, so please make sure you don’t have conflicting actions that might apply on the same email.
+- If an email meets the conditions required by two different automation rules, then both the automation rules will be applied on the email one after the other in the same sequence that they were created.